dtharvey/Central-Limit-Theorem/README.md

 Trequired packages: `shiny`, `shinythemes`

-to run locally in a browser window enter `shiny::runGitHub("Central-Limit-Theorm","dtharvey", launch.browser = TRUE)` in console
+to run locally in a browser window enter `shiny::runGitHub("Central-Limit-Theorm","dtharvey", launch.browser = TRUE)` in the console